zjgcainiao/ML_CreditCardDefaultPrediction/README.md

 ## Server Environment

 - Amazon Elastic Beanstalk

-- Amazon Route 53
+We used Elastic Beanstalk ito deploy our codes without worrying about the infrastructure.
+The Elastic Beanstalk environment will automatically set up the EC2 instance, VPC, and handle loan blancing, scaling and etc. You can find more information at Amazon Web Service Elastic Beanstalk webiste(https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/Welcome.html)

 ## Deployment

-### How to run the code on your local computer
+### 1. How to run the code on your local computer

 Make sure that you have the python 3 or above installed on your laptop.
 Your laptop could be either a PC or Mac.